ProMuriloA/Definitions_From_txt/README.md

 ### All software inside this repository is under the GNU GPL V.3 License.

+### This is a software for finding a lot of word definitions all at once

 This Software works this way:

 1. Copy and paste your text inside the enter_your_text_here.txt and save the file.
 Then you can close it.